Advanced Process Mining

 - Discovering the actual processes supported by a service desk of a large bank: Why does it take such a long time before a person is found that can assist in solving the problem?

 This advanced course on process mining, consists of two main tracks.

 - Track 1: Advanced process mining techniques and the theoretical foundations of process mining (based on a variety of selected papers).
 Track 1 is assessed by means of a final written test (60%).
 The track focuses on several advanced process mining topics, including: inductive mining, language-based regions to discover process models, creating alignments to relate observed and modelled behaviour, decomposing large event logs to enable process mining in the context of big data, etc.

 - Track 2: Practical hands-on experience with process mining with a particular focus on analysis workflows, scientific process mining experiments, and real-world process mining.
 This track exposes students to real-life data sets to understand challenges related to process discovery, conformance checking, and process model enhancement.
-Track 2 is examined by means of an assignment that consists of three parts (40%).
+Track 2 is examined by means of an assignment that consists of two parts (40%).

 After taking this course students should:

 - have a detailed understanding of the entire process mining spectrum and be able to relate process mining techniques to other analysis techniques (data mining, model checking, simulation, machine learning, etc.),